Meet the 2014 and earlier Voice Award winners whose work and personal stories of resilience are educating the public about behavioral health.

 Producers: Dan Cohen, Michelle Krumm, Andrew Lauren, Shawn Levy, Tom McNulty, Matthew Medlin, Scott Neustadter, Billy Rosenberg, Marc Shmuger, Katie Willard Troebs, Michael H. Weber

 In season 2 of “Elementary,” a hedge fund manager is killed, and a former client of Dr. Watson’s (Lucy Liu) finds the body.
-Chloe Butler (Heather Burns)—a person in recovery from addiction to heroin—refuses to allow Dr. Watson to reveal their relationship, complicating the investigation when Chloe’s former drug dealer becomes the main suspect.
+Chloe Butler (Heather Burns)—a person in recovery from heroin misuse—refuses to allow Dr. Watson to reveal their relationship, complicating the investigation when Chloe’s former drug dealer becomes the main suspect.

-Holmes (Jonny Lee Miller) struggles with the attempts of his AA sponsor, Alfredo Llamosa (Ato Essandoh), to get him to sponsor an individual in recovery from addiction to lessen his guilt over the shooting of a fellow detective.
-Holmes soon has his hands full when his sponsee Randy’s (Stephen Tyrone Williams) girlfriend, who struggles with addiction, turns back up to live with Randy.
+Sherlock Holmes (Jonny Lee Miller) struggles with the attempts of his AA sponsor, Alfredo Llamosa (Ato Essandoh), to get him to sponsor an individual in recovery from substance use to lessen his guilt over the shooting of a fellow detective.
+Holmes soon has his hands full when his sponsee Randy’s (Stephen Tyrone Williams) girlfriend, who struggles with substance use, turns back up to live with Randy.

 Writers: Robert Doherty, Liz Friedman, Andrew Gettens, Bob Goodman, Steve Gottfried, Christopher Hollier, Cathryn Humphris, Jeffrey Paul King, Lauren Mackenzie, Craig Sweeny, Jason Tracey, Robert Hewitt Wolfe